-7 HV Systems
+8 HV Systems

-The DCS for HV systems of each detector provides tables with the set voltage (v0), monitored voltage (vMon), monitored current (iMon), ON/OFF state (isOn) and hardware alarms (HwAlarms) for channels in the group.
-The 2 last columns have alerts defined. isOn displays GREEN color if the requested state equals the readback state from the channel; it displays ORANGE color otherwise.
+For the HV systems of each detector provides tables with the set voltage (v0), monitored voltage (vMon), monitored current (iMon), ON/OFF state (isOn) and hardware alarms (HwAlarms) for channels in the group.
+The 2 last columns have alerts defined. isOn displays GREEN color if the requested state equals the readback state from the channel; it displays ORANGE color otherwise2.
 The HwAlarms is a summary of the possible hardware alarms for HV channels: OverVoltage, OverCurrent, UnderVoltage and Trip (all displayed in ORANGE, except for trip, displayed in RED).

-Note: For Straws HV and Silicons HV (ISEG equipments), the "isOn" column shows always the ORANGE color when the channels are switched OFF.
-2 additional columns are displayed in the table: the maximum allowed voltage of the channel (vMax) and the current trip limit (i0).
+For ISEG equipments, two additional columns are displayed in the table: the maximum allowed voltage of the channel (vMax) and the current trip limit (i0).